-Operator Example Read as

-< less than a < b Is a < b

-greater than a > b Is a $>$ b

-<= less than or equal to a <= b Is a $<$ or $=$ b

->= greater than or equal to a >= b Is $a > or = b$

-== equal to a == b Is a equal to b

-!= not equal to a != b Is a not equal to b

-Note that for checking equality the double equal sign is used, which is different from other programming languages.
+Operators and Expressions Note that for checking equality the double equal sign is used, which is different from other programming languages.
 The statement a = b assigns the value of b to a.
-For example, if b = 5, then a is also assigned the value of b.
+For example, if b = 5, then a is also assigned the value of 5.
 The statement a == b checks whether a is equal to b or not.
-If they are equal, the output will be true; otherwise, it will be false.

-Now look at their precedence from Table 3.3.

-'''

->= < <= have precedence over == !=

-'''

-Note that arithmetic operators + - \ / have precedence over the relational and logical operators.

-Therefore, in the following statement:

-$\times$ - 3 will be evaluated first and only then the relation will be checked.
-Therefore, there is no need to enclose $\times$ - 3 within parenthesis as in (( $\times$ - 3) > 5.
+If they are equal, the output will NOTES be true; otherwise, it will be false.
+Now look at their precedence from Table 3.3. > >= < <= have precedence over == != Note that arithmetic operators + - / have precedence over the relational and logical operators.
+Therefore, in the following statement: (x - 3 > 5)x - 3 will be evaluated first and only then the relation will be checked.
+Therefore, there is no need to enclose x - 3 within parenthesis as in ((x -3) > 5.3.2.3 Logical Operators You can use logical operators in programs.
+These logical operators are: && denoting logical And || denoting logical Or ! denoting logical Negation The relational and logical operators are evaluated to check whether they are true or false.

-3.2.3 Logical Operators

-You can use logical operators in programs.
-These logical operators are:

-- && denoting logical And

-- || denoting logical Or

-- ! denoting logical Negation

-The relational and logical operators are evaluated to check whether they are true or false.
 'True' is represented as 1 and 'False' is represented as 0.
 It is also by convention that any non-zero value is considered as 1 (true) and zero value is considered as 0 (false).

-If a is 5, then s1 will be executed.

-If a = 3, then s2 will be executed.
+For example, if (a - 3) {s1} else {s2} If a is 5, then s1 will be executed.
+If a = 3, then s_2 will be executed.
 If a = -5, s1 will still be executed.
 To summarize, the relational and logical operators are used to take decisions based on the value of an expression.

-3.2.4 Assignment Operators

-Assignment operators are written as follows:

-identifier = expression;
+3.2.4 Assignment Operators Assignment operators are written as follows: identifier = expression; Self-Instructional 38 Material const A = 3;

+For example,